only-cliches/Nano-SQL/packages/Core/README.md

 If you don't pass `--watch` the CLI will compile the files into the given directory, then exit.
 You can also optionally pass `--watchPolling` with an interval to enable polling on the watch system.

-It's important to note the files must be formated specifically for the CLI to read them correctly.
+It's important to note the files must be formatted specifically for the CLI to read them correctly.

 Each file should have an export named `tables` that is an array of `InanoSQLTableConfig` types.
 The file below is a working example: